PayString/rfcs/payid/src/spec/payid-discovery.md

   resource URI where the specified resource value is a valid PayID URI [PAYID-URI][].

-  For example, the PayID Discovery URI for alice$example.com is
+  For example, the PayID Discovery URL for alice$example.com is

      https://example.com/.well-known/webfinger?resource=payid%3Abob%24example.com